The traditional healthcare delivery model is changing

 As industry shifts from a fee-for-service healthcare delivery model to one with a greater focus on the value a treatment brings to patient health and system outcomes, drug and medical device developers are taking a more integrated approach in developing their product’s regulatory and reimbursement strategies.

-ICON is leading the way to support pharma, biotech and medical device clients through its dedicated Commercialisation and Outcomes division, which applies state-of-the-art technology, advanced methodologies and deep expertise to identify, generate, synthesize and communicate meaningful evidence of their treatments’ value.
+ICON is leading the way to support pharma, biotech and medical device clients through its dedicated commercial positioning experts, who apply state-of-the-art technology, advanced methodologies and deep expertise to identify, generate, synthesise and communicate meaningful evidence of their treatments’ value.

 Read our white paper to learn more about our model for mapping stakeholder value that can help drive profitable device development programmes in increasingly value driven markets.